Contribution by the Swiss Aeromodelling Federation (SMV), last updated on 22/5/2021

-It is unclear whether Switzerland will implement the new EU rules on unmanned aircraft.
-Although the Swiss Federal Office for Civil Aviation (FOCA) has indicated that it intended to do so by 1 January 2021, both chambers of the Swiss Parliament have supported a motion that aims to exempt model flying from the application of these rules in Switzerland.
-The FOCA is now obliged to find a solution that achieves this objective, which is likely to delay the entry into force of the EU rules in Switzerland.
+The Swiss Federal Office for Civil Aviation (FOCA) originally indicated that it intended to apply the new EU rules by 1 January 2021.
+This was stopped by the adoption of a motion by both chambers of the Swiss Parliament that requires Switzerland to exempt model flying from the application of the EU rules in Switzerland.
+The FOCA is now obliged to find a solution that achieves this objective.
+Until such solution has been found the EU rules will not be applied in Switzerland and existing Swiss rules remain in place.
 See also the information on the FOCA website and the website of the Swiss Aeromodelling Federation.

 Under the current Swiss rules, all unmanned aircraft lighter than 30kgs may be flown without a permit within visual line of sight.
 For aircraft heavier than 500gr a permit is required for flights within a 5km range around airports and heliports, as well as higher than 150m above surface in air traffic control zones.
 In addition, the use of unmanned aircraft heavier than 500gr is not allowed near emergency response efforts or over or within 100m from groups of people.
 To operate a model heavier than 500gr, each operator is required to have a personal liability insurance with a minimum coverage of CHF 1 million, and must carry proof of insurance.

 There are no age restrictions or registration requirements for the operation of unmanned aircraft in Switzerland.